 Coronavirus: FAQs for Graduate Students

 Find information about the impact of the Coronavirus/COVID-19 pandemic on Mason graduate students.
-We also encourage you to review the information on our COVID-19 information page, and information on student success on the University Life page.
+We also encourage you to review the information on our COVID-19 information page, and information on student success on the University Life site.

 Yes.
 The Office of Graduate Education, is committed to helping students continue to make progress toward their degrees while safeguarding their health.
 Staff will work remotely, and can be reached via e-mail to the Graduate Education staff during normal business hours (Monday through Friday, 8 a.m. to 5 p.m.).
 You may also schedule a remote meeting with Graduation Education staff.